optimizely/nuclear-js/README.md

 ### Lets do something more interesting...

-Imagine we want to know anything the total is over 100.
+Imagine we want to be alerted anytime the total is over 100.
 Let's use `reactor.observe`

 ```js
 var over100 = Getter(getTotal, total => total > 100)